 2. Launch of call

-Successful applicants will be invited to a compulsory online workshop on 23 June 2020, the workshop will outline the scope and ambition of this initiative, and provide information on LifeArc’s translational advice service, which is available to funded Innovation Hubs.
-Applicants will also have an opportunity to ask questions and have 1:1 feedback on their expressions of interest.
-Attendance at the workshop will be confirmed on 8 June 2020.
+Successful applicants were invited to a compulsory online workshop on 23 June 2020.
+The workshop outlined the scope and ambition of this initiative, and provided information on LifeArc’s translational advice service, which is available to funded Innovation Hubs.
+Applicants had the opportunity to ask questions and have 1:1 feedback on their expressions of interest.

 3. Submissions of applications